Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Koopman Operator based optimal control

-\end{theorem} Note that the assumption $L(y(t)) = L_{\Kcal}(\psi(z_{i}))$ is not restrictive in practical settings since we can only consider quantities in the objective function which we can observe.
+\end{theorem} Note that the assumption $L(y(t)) = \hat{L}(\eta_{i})$ is not restrictive in practical settings since we can only consider quantities in the objective function which we can observe.
 By this approach, we can significantly accelerate the computation which is on the one hand due to the linearity of the model and on the other hand due to the restriction to a small number of observables instead of the full state $y$.
-The K-ROM based MPC method is summarized in Algorithm~\ref{alg:MPC_Koopman}.